iliasanouar0/Code-source/README.md

 - The log file.

-In the home folder of the server create /home/LogReportingAction/ :
+In the home folder of the server create /home/LogReportingAction/ :<br>
 1:
 ```
 cd /home